CD3/powerconf/README.md

 `powerconf` allows you to write configuration files for things like physics simulations with support for variable interpolation and expression evaluation.
-Consider a simulation will solve some partial differential equation on a 2-dimensional Cartesian grid.
+Consider a simulation that will solve some partial differential equation on a 2-dimensional Cartesian grid.
 Perhaps the simulation itself requires us to set the min and max range and the number of points to use along each axis.
 A simple YAML configuration for the simulation might look something like this